-These reports are updated in average every three years or more often, if needed.
-STUK continuously reviews and assess Posiva's program, using also outside experts.
-The Safety Case Plan has been revised in 2008\.

-An essential part of Posiva's spent fuel disposal program is the investigations to be carried out in an underground rock characterisation facility (ONKALO).
+These reports or their key background reports are updated stepwise during the iterative process of developing disposal system.
+STUK continuously reviews and assesses Posiva's program, using also outside experts.
+An essential part of Posiva's spent fuel disposal program are the investigations to be carried out in an underground rock characterisation facility (ONKALO).
 These investigations aim at confirming the suitability of the bedrock for disposal and acquiring site characteristics data for the design of the disposal facility and for its safety evaluation.

-STUK has implemented a regulatory oversight program for the ONKALO project and a programme for construction site inspections.
+STUK has implemented a regulatory oversight program for reviewing the development of construction licence application and supporting longterm safety case and for the ONKALO project.
 These activities are described more in detail in Annex L.1.
-As part of oversight of ONKALO, STUK has approved safety classification, management system and safeguard handbook for ONKALO.